Western Canadian Hockey League Constitution

 Trade Deadline- The trade deadline is after 77 per cent of the regular season has been played.
 Any trades sent in after the deadline will be processed after the playoffs are concluded.

 Free Agency- There is two types of free agents: Restricted and Unrestricted.
 If a player is 29 or older and his contract has expired, he is an unrestricted free agent.
-If a player is younger than 29, he is a restricted free agent.
+If a player is younger than 29 and is coming off a contract with a WCHL team, he is a restricted free agent.
 The Commissioner will post a date for when players’ ages will be used to determine UFA/RFA status at the start of the season.
 All offers on extensions for free agents, both UFA and RFA, go to the player agent during the regular season.
 There will be open bidding on all of the free agents at the end of the playoffs.
 The limit on contract length is one to five years with a year is defined as one WCHL season.
 The minimum signing salary is $650,000.
 Teams cannot bid on their own RFA's during free agency.
-If a player reaches the end of the third round of the playoffs and teams have not resigned the RFA player by this point they cannot bid on their player again until after the off-season is completed (both free agency periods are done).
-Teams can still match offers if the player accepts an offer from another team.
+If a player reaches the end of the third round of the playoffs and teams have not resigned the RFA player by this point they cannot bid on their player again until after the off-season is completed (all free agency periods are done).
+Teams can still match offers to a RFA if the player accepts an offer from another team.

 Teams can go over the salary cap for the off-season, but will have to be back under the salary cap prior to the waiver draft.